aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/shapes/managing-textbox/replace-tag-with-text-in-a-textbox-inside-the-worksheet/_index.md

 ---

 ## **Possible Usage Scenarios**
-Text boxes can have tags which can be replaced with some text at run time to configure them according to the requirement.
-Tags can be some labels enclosed in angle brackets '<' and '>'.
-There can be multiple tags within a single textbox.
+Text boxes can have tags that can be replaced with text at runtime to configure them according to requirements.
+Tags are labels enclosed in angle brackets '<' and '>'.
+Multiple tags can exist within a single textbox.

 ## **Sample Code**
-Following sample code replaces tags TAG_1 and TAG_2 with some text say 'ys' and '1'.
-Sample file for testing below code can be downloaded from the following link:
+The following sample code replaces the tags **TAG_1** and **TAG_2** with the texts **'ys'** and **'1'**, respectively.
+The sample file for testing the code can be downloaded from the link below:

 [sampleReplaceTagWithText.xlsx](79527942.xlsx)